creating-immersive-worlds-fall-2016/class-materials/Class One/class-one.md

 #Class One
 ##Learning Outcomes
-1. Introduction to the course & our goals
+1. Introduction to the Course & Our Goals
 2. What is Immersion?
 3. Understanding Our Toolset